NethServer/docs/administrator-manual/en/chat.rst

 The main features are:

 * Messaging between users of the system
-* Possibility to divide the users into groups, according to the company or department / office
 * Chat server administration
 * Broadcast messages
 * Group chat